ksu-cs-cc/ksu-cs-cc.github.io/content/4-cc315/01-strings/02-immutable.md

 [Slides 17-20]

 Now to the third iteration of the loop which is `t`, and the offset character will be the character `b`.
 As before, we have a new memory entry and update the pointer for `ENC`.
-Now we have done a total of `6` chacater copies for a three character string!
+Now we have done a total of `6` character copies for a three character string!
 We continue our loop in this fashion.
 We will now fast forward to the end of the loop.
 How many character copies do you think we will make for this string?
 How many memory entries?
 Take a moment to pause the video if you would like to determine the pattern for yourself.

 [Slide 21]